An equation linking $\mathscr{W}$-entropy with reduced volume: Introduction

-} \end{theorem} The definition of Type I $\kappa$-solution is given in Section \ref{section 3} (see the definition \ref{def 1.2} and \ref{def 1.3}).
-Because shrinking soliton solutions are obviously type I ancient solutions, our theorem can be thought as a kind of generalization of the result of Cao, Hamilton and Ilmanen in Section $3$ of \cite{CHI}.
+} \end{theorem} Because shrinking soliton solutions are obviously Type I ancient solutions, our theorem can be thought as a kind of generalization of the result of Cao, Hamilton and Ilmanen in Section $3$ of \cite{CHI}.

-The paper is organized as follows: In Section \ref{Appendix}, we give the alternative proof of (\ref{1.1}), which is described above.
+The paper is organized as follows: In Section \ref{Section 2}, we give the alternative proof of (\ref{1.1}).
 We prove the uniform (but not sharp) Gaussian bounds for conjugate heat kernel in Section \ref{section 3}, which is crucial for the later results.
-In Section \ref{section 4}, by similar argument as in Section $3$ of \cite{CHI}, (\ref{1.2}) is firstly proved on shrinking soliton solutions.
+In Section \ref{section 4}, by similar argument as in Section $3$ of \cite{CHI}, (\ref{1.2}) is firstly proved for shrinking soliton solutions.
 Then we use the uniform Gaussian bound got in Section \ref{section 3} to reduce the proof of Theorem \ref{thm 1.4} about ancient solutions to shrinking soliton solutions.

-Acknowledgement: The author would like to thank Lei Ni and T. H. Colding for their interest and Bo Yang for his suggestion.
-He is also indebted to Ben Chow and Peter Li for discussion.